 Smart Search Recommendation: Configuring Default Filters

-The Filter section in the Smart Search Recommendation app allows merchants to create and manage filters that help shoppers narrow down search results on the storefront.
+The Filters section in the Smart Search Recommendation app allows merchants to create and manage filters that help shoppers narrow down search results on the storefront.
 By configuring filters effectively, customers can find their desired products faster, improving product discoverability and overall shopping experience.

 Supported Filter Conditions